25th of September 2020

 Hot Chocolate Base Preparation

 The base for all these recipes is a traditional cup of hot chocolate.
-For a mug-sized cup, dilute 4 generous teaspoons of T. Cacao powder into hot milk.
+For an average-sized mug (11 - 13 oz), dilute 4 generous teaspoons of T. Cacao powder into hot milk.
 You can also use hot water or any alternative to dairy.
 If you want to achieve that ‘coffee shop’ froth, simply whisk energetically.

 1. The Brit: Earl Grey

-Up the flavor of your hot chocolate with a quick and simple infusion of earl grey tea.
-Here is how to do it:
+Up the flavor of your hot chocolate with a simple infusion of earl grey tea:

 2. The Spicy: Cardamom, Cinnamon, or Nutmeg

 Give your hot chocolate the traditional holiday taste with your favorite warming spice.
 Add 1 Tsp of Cardamom, Cinnamon, or Nutmeg.
 And, if you like, you can sprinkle some on top as well.

 3. The Fruity: Blackcurrant Jam, Raspberry Coulis, or Banana